microsoft/PartnerResources/_docs/Business Applications/Customer Data Platform/Customer Insights.md

 **Customer Insights**

-Below you will find content to assist in upskilling on Dynamics 365 Customer Insights - *Audience insights*.
+Below you will find content to assist in upskilling on Dynamics 365 Customer Insights.
 Content is broken down as follows:

 * Fundamentals, Associate, Expert, Specialist: content categorized in increase levels of complexity
 * Certifications:  relevant Microsoft exams or certifications